Omaha 8 or Better is gaining

 Important:

-Straights and flushes do NOT count against you when qualifying
+Straights and flushes do NOT count against you

-for "Low."
+when qualifying for "Low."

-You are permitted to use different cards in your hand for the
+You are permitted to use different cards in your

-sides.
-In a split pot, any leftover odd chip goes to the "High"
+and "Low" sides.
+In a split pot, any leftover odd chip

-side of the pot.
+goes to the "High" side of the pot.

 Ties: In case two or more players "tie" for one